jappeace/jappeaceApplication/content/why-blog-2019.md

 TITLE: Why do I still write this blog?
-DATE: 2022-10-06
+DATE: 2023-01-11
 CATEGORY: reflection
 Tags: blog
 OPTIONS: toc:nil
-status: draft

 My motivation for blogging has changed over time.
-I'd like to revist my initial reason, and my found reason while maintaining this blog.
+I'd like to revisit my initial reason, and discuss how this changed while maintaining the blog.
 After all I keep posting articles on here, something has to keep me going right?
-It seems prudent to me to go back to where I started.

 We can read my original [motivation](https://jappie.me/website-launch.html#why-make-a-site).
-The initial goal was to make money apparently[^forgotten], through ads or patreon.
+The initial goal was to make money apparently[^forgotten], through ads or Patreon.
 T-That didn't work out so well.
 I now realize it's quite hard to make money with blogging, you've to be really good!
 I'm not, and that's okay.
 Furthermore from ads you need tons of visitors to get even the smallest amount of money.
-For patreon to work you need to make something for a niche audience, and captivate them,
+And for patreon to work you need to make something for a niche audience, and captivate them,
 I think at the time I didn't really know what that would entail.
+Similar to patreon would be to use [substack](https://stratechery.com/2021/sovereign-writers-and-substack/), however that didn't exist at the time.

 [^forgotten]: I long had forgotten this was a serious goal of mine.